mendhak/mendhak.github.io/posts/2025-09-04-firefox-local-chatbot-ollama.md

 ---

-Firefox has a chatbot sidebar that can be used to interact with the popular LLM chatbot providers, such as Claude, Gemini, and Claude.
+Firefox has a chatbot sidebar that can be used to interact with the popular LLM chatbot providers, such as Claude, Gemini, and ChatGPT.
 It is possible to allow it to also talk to a local LLM, although it's not a readily visible option.

 ![Firefox running open-webui with ollama](/assets/images/firefox-local-chatbot-ollama/001.png)